Saffold virus

 Saffold virus (SAFV) is a single-stranded RNA human virus belonging to the family Picornaviridae.
 Discovered in 2007, it is the first human virus in the genus Cardiovirus and may provide a link to the development of multiple sclerosis or other serious diseases in humans.

-The Saffold virus was previously a member of the Theilovirus species but was re-classified in 2019 as an isolate of the species Cardiovirus D. It has shown to affect the gastrointestinal tract and respiratory systems, and is found to be present early in life.
+Saffold virus has shown to affect the gastrointestinal tract and respiratory systems, and is found to be present early in life.

 Discovery

 SAFV was discovered by Morris S. Jones in 2007 while working at the David Grant USAF Medical Center in the United States.
 The virus was isolated from a stool sample taken in November 1981 from an 8-month-old female with fever of unknown origin.

 This is the first human virus in the genus Cardiovirus.
 Found to occur in high prevalence (>90%) among humans, by analogy SAFV may have effects similar to those observed in mouse TMEV-induced encephalomyelitis, in terms of catalyzing the development of human multiple sclerosis or other serious diseases following infection early in life.